 Desktop Publishing

-Desktop publishing involves the creation of marketing or information materials, such as magazines, brochures, flyers, and reports intended for either print or digital formats.
-For example, a book can be printed or made into an ebook.
+Desktop Publishing involves the creation of marketing or informational materials such as magazines, brochures, flyers, and reports intended for either print or digital formats.
+For example, a book can be printed or made into an eBook.
 Publishers, Technical Illustrators, and Copywriters use InDesign to create professional layouts with text, images, and graphics.
 For digital publishing, InDesign also allows them to add interactive elements.

 Digital Marketing

-Digital marketing involves promoting brands or companies and growing an audience over the internet and other forms of digital media, such as mobile text messages.
-Professions such as Marketers, Advertisers, and Social Media Managers must learn digital marketing techniques such as email marketing, search engine marketing, paid aids, and social media marketing, among others.
+Digital Marketing involves promoting brands or companies and growing an audience over the internet and other forms of digital media such as mobile text messages.
+Professions such as Marketers, Advertisers, and Social Media Managers must learn Digital Marketing techniques such as email marketing, search engine marketing, paid ads, and social media marketing.
 Though InDesign is often thought of as a desktop or print marketing tool, its features can be very helpful in designing the layout of marketing materials for various internet and social media platforms.
-These platforms all have different image size requirements, and InDesign helps make sure content looks consistent across required changes.
+These platforms all have different image size requirements, and InDesign helps ensure content looks consistent across required changes.

 Device Optimization

-Device optimization is an important consideration for any marketing or publishing professional.
+Device Optimization is an important consideration for any marketing or publishing professional.
 Today’s digital media is consumed on a variety of screen sizes.
-Therefore, content that is designed for print won’t look the same on the web or on mobile or tablet screens.
-Marketing or otherwise informational content needs to be designed with these restrictions in mind.
-InDesign helps make device optimization simple and easy.
+Therefore, content that is designed for print won’t look the same on the web, mobile, or tablet screens.
+Marketing or informational content needs to be designed with these restrictions in mind.
+InDesign helps make device optimization simple and efficient.

 Other Uses for InDesign